Chris Gabehart

-Christopher Allen Gabehart (born May 16, 1981) is an American NASCAR crew chief who currently works for Joe Gibbs Racing as the crew chief for Denny Hamlin in the No. 11 Toyota Camry in the NASCAR Cup Series, a position he has held since 2019.
-He had previously worked for Gibbs as a crew chief in the Xfinity Series for the team, working on the No. 19 of Brandon Jones in 2018, and the No. 20 of multiple drivers such as Hamlin, Erik Jones, Kyle Benjamin, and Ryan Preece in 2017 after a full season with Erik Jones in the same car in 2016.
+Christopher Allen Gabehart (born May 16, 1981) is an American NASCAR director of competition and former stock car racing driver.
+He currently works for Joe Gibbs Racing as the Director of Competition in the NASCAR Cup Series.
+He's previously worked for Gibbs as a crew chief in the NASCAR Xfinity Series for Brandon Jones, Erik Jones, Kyle Benjamin, and Ryan Preece.
+Before becoming an engineer and crew chief, Gabehart was a driver himself and won the CRA Super Series championship in 2007 and won the All American 400 in 2008.

 Career

 Driving career

 Gabehart began his career in racing as a driver, starting to race go-karts at age ten in the World Karting Association.
 Quickly succeeding in that series, he picked up numerous national championships before competing in late model racing.
 He drove full-time in the ARCA/CRA Super Series in 2007 for his family team.
 He won the series championship, but quit driving after that season due to sponsorship and financial issues.